The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 It’s so genuinely dreamlike.
 Most filmmakers struggle to capture actual dream logic.
 They make things weird or trippy, but it doesn’t feel like the dreams you actually have.

-Part of the reason Cassavetes could do this is that he didn’t give a shit about Hollywood cinematography, editing, or lighting conventions.
-Everything was in service of his characters and actors.
+Cassavetes could do this because he ignored Hollywood cinematography, editing and lighting conventions.
+Everything served his characters and actors.
 That lo-fi, rough-around-the-edges approach brought him close to emotional ground zero.

-So when he did something surreal, it didn’t feel like a departure from realism—it felt like going deeper into it.
+So his surreal moments read as a deeper form of realism rather than a departure from it.
 Dreams are part of emotional reality.
-The way we process experience in sleep is as real as the way we process it while awake.
+We process experience in sleep as truly as we process it awake.

-This teaches you something crucial about process: your limitations can become your signature if you lean into them.
-Cassavetes couldn’t afford perfect lighting or multiple cameras or extensive coverage.
-So he shot in a way that prioritized raw feeling over technical polish.
-That “flaw” became the thing that let him access emotional spaces other directors couldn’t reach.
+This teaches you something important about process.
+Your limitations can become your signature when you accept them.
+Cassavetes could not afford perfect lighting, multiple cameras or extensive coverage.
+So he shot for raw feeling over technical polish.
+That “flaw” gave him emotional spaces other directors could not reach.

 The Tension That Made Wes Anderson Better